 In order to have a viable medical malpractice case, a patient must be able to prove the following:

 If you have medical injuries you may be entitled to a settlement.

 Common Cases of Medical Malpractice:

-- Misdiagnosis: Another common medical malpractice case involves misdiagnosis of a patient, when a physician misidentifies a medical ailment, often due to shared symptons.
+Misdiagnosis: Another common medical malpractice case involves misdiagnosis of a patient, when a physician misidentifies a medical ailment, often due to shared symptoms.
 Common types of misdiagnosis include cancer, asthma, heart attack, stroke, staph infection, and lymph node inflammation.

 Failure to Diagnose: When a physician fails to connect a patient’s symptoms to a medical condition resulting in a lack of treatment, failure to diagnose occurs.
 When a patient fails to get the proper treatment they need, their condition can become more serious, occasionally even resulting in death.

 Anesthetic Errors: Many patients suffer from issues with anesthesia.
 Oftentimes, these errors can be even more deadly than surgical errors, as anesthesia can react to the body in a number of ways.
 Common cases involve defective equipment, anesthesia overdose, failure to educate the patient about dietary restrictions succeeding or prior to treatment.